pyflies/pyflies/docs/index.md

 [pyFlies](https://github.com/igordejanovic/pyFlies/) is a Domain-Specific Language (DSL) for cognitive experiments modeling.
-It is meant to be simple to learn and readable.
-It is designed to be highly readable and easy to write.
+It is meant to be highly readable and simple to learn.

 A code for various run-time platforms can be generated from the experiment description.
 Futhermore, model can be directly interpreted if the run-time